website-icon/standard/standard.md

 ## Requirements for Conformity

-A server conforming to this specification MUST provide either a `favicon.svg` or a `favicon.ico` file and a file `index.txt` under the path `/.well-known/icons/`.
+A **server** conforming to this specification MUST provide either a `favicon.svg` or a `favicon.ico` file and a file `index.txt` under the path `/.well-known/icons/`.
 The server MUST provide these files also for every icon set in use (i.e., sub-folders of `/.well-known/icons/`).

+Lines in `index.txt` MUST NOT start with a U+002F slash.

 All other features of this specification are optional.

-A client conforming to this specification MUST adhere to the limits and orders specified in the auto-detection section above, if it opts into loading icons.
+A **client** conforming to this specification MUST adhere to the limits and orders specified in the auto-detection section above, if it opts into loading icons.

+It MUST ignore entries in `index.txt` that contain a U+002F slash anywhere.
+This includes in particular the icon selection, when a matching icon is found by its base name in a sub-folder of `/.well-known/icons/` but no matching icon set is requested.
+This icon MUST be ignored.

 ## Using Icons